joshsanz/plane-kafka/DIRK.md

 reload the udev rules after the `sed` command has changed the file.
 If you get a permission denied, just reboot your system or figure out how to restart udev manually.

+Although the dump1090 at `git clone https://github.com/antirez/dump1090.git` is more recent and more official, it does not decode the lat/long as needd.